 When GENERAL sorts a file, it normally converts all text fields to upper case, so that multiple spellings of the same value will be printed together.
 For instance, values of "SMITH" and "Smith" would be sorted together.
 If the sort order needs to take upper- and lower-case into account, then the FULLCASE keyword can precede the affected field in the sort phrase.

 This example shows the full case keyword:

-LIST DEMO.CUST ID NAME TOTAL YTD.SLS SORT STATE FULLCASE CITY
+LIST DEMO.CUST ID NAME TOTAL YTD.SLS SORT STATE FULLCASE CITY headings defined for the fields specified.

 HEADER